 Being a professional poser, construct, and symbol has raised a lot of questions for me.
 Occasionally it’s also proffered things that smell like answers.

 Offhand, I build corporeal treasures, too: some that will withstand a century of weathering and are exceedingly practical, others that shoot giant balls of flame sixty feet up in the air and are delectably impractical.

 Above all, I sing.
 I write.
 I flip cars.
 I scuba dive.
 I climb things.
 I do yoga.
 I make liqueurs.
 I make frivolous pretty things.
 I get out of the car and plunge into cold water in the dark.
+I volitionally punch and get punched.
 I pet kitties.
 I eat bugs.
 I go where I shouldn’t.
 I fall in puddles.
 I fall in love.
 I overestimate.
 I overstep.
 I overexert.
 I overindulge.
 I falter.
 I withdraw.
 I introspect.